-But there are three crucial tools every new blogger needs to get during their first year as a blogger.
+But there are three essential tools every new blogger needs to get during their first year as a blogger.

 Without them, it will be harder to get traffic to your blog and it will be harder for you to make money blogging.

-For the purpose of this blog post I am assuming that
+For the purpose of this blog post, I assume that

 - you already have your domain name,